department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Request & Support Post-MVP.md

 - Automation of ID Bot responses to certain situations in process flow.

 ## What's In Scope:
-* Adding the following Request Types in ID Bot:
+* Adding the following Request Types in ID Bot & Github:
   * Bug Fixes
   * Feature Requests
   * Task Request